tanyalrogers/RREAS/README.md

 - `what`: What kind of total you want, either “abundance”,“biomass”, or “100day”.
 Defaults to “abundance”.

 Values will be generated for each haul in HAULSTANDARD.

+If a station was sampled, but the requested species was *not counted* at the time, it will appear as an NA.
+If the species was counted but was *not present*, it will appear as 0.
+If the species was counted but the counts numbers are unreliable (the case for some species prior to 1990, presence/absence will still be reliable), a message will be displayed.
+Description of additional irregularities in species classification can be found in the `sptable` documentation and in the SPECIES\_CODES table.
-Note that if a station was sampled but the species requested does not appear in the CATCH table for that haul, it will appear as a 0.
-It your responsibility to know when species were or were not being recorded, and thus whether the 0 represents ‘absent’ or ‘not counted’.
-Info can be found in the SPECIES\_CODES table.
+**It your responsibility to know when your focal species were or were not being recorded.**

 Biomass is only available for species with length-weight regressions.
 See `help(get_lw_regression)` for more info on how the regressions are